arayq2/Bridge/Deck/README.txt

 (Since the number of possible deals is a tad under 2^96, we would need at least 12 bytes for any full information representation.
 In that light, an easily processable 13 byte representation is quite compact.)

+[Note that this format can be extended to include a trailing (or leading) dealer-and-vulnerability indicator: a hyphen separator and a hex digit encoding the 16 possible combinations (with 0 corresponding to the 16th in standard order, dealer West and E/W vulnerable).]

 3. Layout for visibility.